MelaNoMore Buddies (FAQ)

 2. They will pass your name and email address to Committee members who maintain the member lists.

-3. You will then receive a Welcome Letter from Doug Hollis, the Treasurer by email.
+3. You will then receive a Welcome Letter from Aga Kehinde, the Chair by email.
 (Click here to view).

 4. You will receive the regular Newsletters, invites to events and the monthly Virtual Cafe.

 5. Susequently an invite to become a Friend or Buddy will be sent to your email address.

 Keen to be Friend or Buddy please complete this form and we will contact you asap by email or telephone.
 All your details will be kept secure and not shared with a 3rd party without your permission.

 Join our Facebook private group

 ‘MelaNoMore Support Group’ by providing your email address to Kelly Smith